its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 `npm run start-all`

-#### Running tests for the main bundle
+#### Running tests

 Unit tests are written using the [Jasmine](https://jasmine.github.io/) BDD framework.

-To run all tests for the main IQ bundle in the CLI and see the results there, simply run the `test` task:
+To run all JavaScript unit tests in the CLI and see the results there, simply run the `test` task:

 `npm run test`